farao-community/farao-parent/README.md

 ```
 It inherits from farao-parent so it will embed the same modules.
 In addition it uses spring-boot-dependencies-bom in version 5.6.3.
 Then the main use case will be to build spring boot application in FARAO context.

 Additionally two BOMs are defined: powsybl-bom and farao-bom.
 It defines versions for respectively PowSyBl and FARAO modules.
-They can be used additionally FARAO to parent POM to use harmonized versions for these modules.
+FARAO BOM includes PowSyBl BOM.

 ```
 <dependency>